 Industry experts and users alike understand that major threats to data center uptime include water damage, reliance on too few telecommunication carriers, being located in a high-risk geo zone, and inadequate physical and network security.
 These mission critical elements are not being evaluated in other data center rating systems.
 Switch believes this lack of transparency and holistic relevance makes it difficult for CTOs, CIOs and data center managers to understand the deep dive differences between colocation product offerings when selecting a provider.
 Switch is introducing this new Tier 5 standard in an effort to reduce the lack of transparency and enhance the reliability of data center rating standards.

 Switch plans to use the Tier 5 Platinum standard as the first step to create the new and open, Data Center Standards Foundation (DCSF).
-DCSF will be an independent, non-profit standards body led by leading technology companies and industry experts, including the original authors of the Uptime Institute.
+DCSF will be an independent, non-profit standards body led by leading technology companies and industry experts.

 The DCSF’s non-profit status will remove the conflict of interest inherent in a standards body acting for-profit.
 It will also provide a low-cost certification program for enterprise and colocation data centers.
 The DCSF’s mission will be to increase truth and transparency in the data center industry by publicly posting its standards and vigorously defending against misuse of its classifications.
 Current standards concepts let some companies fraudulently misrepresent their data centers as a certain tier or quality, when they are not.
 This has become a problem that has plagued the data center industry around the world.

 For more information on Tier 5 Platinum please visit www.switch.com/Tier-5.